Optimal Team Practice

 PAEA representatives were present at the AAPA House of Delegates meeting.
 Although they initially withheld support for OTP, PAEA ultimately supported the OTP proposal with changes that were made on the House floor (collaboration being defined at the practice level).
 Optimal Team Practice, as passed by the House and supported by PAEA, is now codified in policy for the PA profession.

 No. Optimal Team Practice is about team practice – not independent practice.
 PAs are not seeking to practice independently.
-The new policy simply seeks to enable a PA to practice without the legal requirement to enter into a supervisory agreement with a physician.
+The new policy simply seeks to enable a PA to practice without the legal requirement to enter into an agreement with a specific physician.
 In fact, Optimal Team Practice includes two important points that distinguish it from independent practice:

 - It reinforces PAs’ commitment to team practice with physicians and explicitly states the PA/physician team model continues to be relevant, applicable and patient-centered; and,